jonathasbsouza/react-br-bank-icons/README.md

 If you have any issues with this library, please open an issue.

 - BANRISUL logo is a mess.
-- linearGradient in Inter icon is throwing an error in console.

 ## Release History